jacekpoz/nte/README.md

 and returns a string containing a shell script that applies the templates to the entries

-the flake gives the engine `pkgs`, so when passing the engine function to a derivation, only provide it with the source directory:
+when passing the engine function to the main derivation, only provide it with the source directory:
 ```nix
 import ./project/default.nix {
   # ...
   nte = nte.engines.${system}.default ./project;
 };
 ```
-then you can use it as in the example derivation below:
+then you can pass the attrset and use it in that derivation, as in the example below:
 ```nix
 {
   nte,